 Treatment is supportive, but vasodilator drugs may be tried.
 Oral prostaglandins can increase skin temperatures, which suggests improved circulation.2 Feet should be kept clean, warm, dryly bandaged, elevated, and closely monitored for early signs of infection.
 Prophylaxis for trench foot includes keeping warm, ensuring good boot fit, changing out of wet socks several times a day, never sleeping in wet socks and boots, and, once early symptoms are identified, maximizing efforts to warm, dry, and elevate the feet.

 Chilblains, or pernio, are characterized by mild but uncomfortable inflammatory lesions of the skin caused by long-term intermittent exposure to damp, nonfreezing ambient temperatures.
 Symptoms are precipitated by acute exposure to cold.3 The most common areas affected are the feet (toes), hands, ears, and lower legs.
-Chilblains are primarily a disease of women and children, and although rare in the United States, the disease is common in the United Kingdom and other countries with a cold or temperate, damp climate.3 In addition, young females with Raynaud's phenomenon and other immunologic ...
+Chilblains are primarily a disease of women and children, and although rare in the United States, the disease is common in the United Kingdom and other countries with a cold or temperate, damp climate.3 In addition, young females with Raynaud's ...